AAIP draw results 2026

 Why do AAIP cut-off scores differ so much between pathways?

 Each AAIP pathway draws from a different pool with different demand and allocation.
 Targeted Express Entry pathways such as Accelerated Tech attract higher-scoring federal candidates, so their cut-offs sit higher (around 63).
-The large Opportunity Stream pool produces mid-range cut-offs (54–57), while Rural Renewal, designed to fill jobs in smaller communities, often lands lower (46–50).
+The large Opportunity Stream pool produces mid-range cut-offs (51 to 57), while Rural Renewal, designed to fill jobs in smaller communities, often lands lower (46 to 50).
 The pathway, not just your score, determines which cut-off applies to you.

 How many nominations does Alberta have for 2026?